 Did you know that the nation’s television sets were once manufactured almost entirely here in Britain?
-In fact, at one time the most modern and largest TV factory in all of Europe was located just a few kilometres from the Museum at 8 Lidget Green, Bradford.
+In fact, at one time the most modern and largest TV factory in all of Europe was located just 1.5 miles from the museum at 8 Lidget Green, Bradford.

 Part of the factory’s legacy is preserved by historic Bradford-made televisions which we have acquired.
-A small black and white set can be seen on the tours of our collections and research centre, and we have several other larger sets from the National Television Collection in the Science Museum at Wroughton.
+A small black and white set can be seen on tours of our collections and research centre.
+Several other larger sets are housed in in the Science Museum’s stores.

 Radio Rentals was founded in 1930 by Percy Perring-Toms, a radio dealer in Brighton who was one of the first to foresee the potential market for rented radio sets.
 By 1936 Radio Rentals had become a public company with about 50,000 customers.